brage-andreas/maser/database.md

 # PostgreSQL layout
 I'm not sure about the instances, to be honest.
-It has two IDs, which screams primary key, but that doesn't relly make it any more elegant.
+It has two IDs, which screams primary key, but that doesn't really make it any more elegant.
+Hit me up for any suggestions :D

 ```
 postgres